KornelMAX/singular-information-geometry-dnns/README.md

 degeneracies relate to phenomena such as mode connectivity, representation collapse, or the existence of sparse subnetworks?
 The rest of the note develops the formalism needed to address such questions in a unified way.

+This is a research note in progress.
+Please feel free to read and share the link.
+If you’d like to reuse material, please contact me.